MonkmanMH/UVic_BIDA302/course_outline/00_course-outline.md

 Congratulations\!
 You read to the end of the Syllabus.

-For a single bonus mark, before 2021-03-09 11:59 PM PDT please email me the following:
+For a single bonus mark, before 2021-11-12 11:59 PM PDT please email me the following:

-  - a picture of a geographic location (a building, streetscape, city skyline, natural landscape, etc., real or imaginary) with a bit of information as to what the picture shows, and why you chose it.
+  - a picture of a geographic location (a built place such as a building, streetscape, city skyline, or a natural landscape like a mountain or a beach, and it could be real or imaginary) with a bit of information as to what the picture shows, and why you chose it.

 \-30-